AvaloniaUI/avalonia-docs/docs/tutorials/todo-list-app/locating-views.md

 For more information about the concepts behind data templates, see [here](../../concepts/templates/).
 :::

 As no other data templates match, the search will eventually reach the `ViewLocator` in the application data templates element.
 This will run its checks and if they pass, return an instance of the corresponding view.
-It your app this will be the to do list view.&#x20;
+In your app this will be the to do list view.&#x20;

 <div style={{textAlign: 'center'}}>
   <img src="/img/gitbook-import/assets/image (45).png" alt=""/>